 People in hot desert environments where the sun is blindingly hot should also plan on going for partial shade conditions when growing this outdoors.
 At the very least, ensuring the plant has afternoon shade during the hottest part of the day is wise.

 If your Persian shield plant is getting too much sunlight, it won’t develop that vibrant, iridescent purple foliage, and you should move it somewhere shadier.

 Growing your Persian shield as a houseplant?
 If so, you’ll need a grow light or a sunny window to ensure your plant’s catching enough rays.
 You’ll also want to turn the plant regularly to ensure it doesn’t become leggy as it reaches towards the light.

-You can grow it outdoors in zones 8-11, but does best in zones 10-11 as it more closely resembles the plant’s natural habitat.
+You can grow Persian shield outdoors in zones 8-11 but it does best in zones 10-11 as it more closely resembles the plant’s natural habitat.
 Overwintering should only be done in zones 10-11 or on warm years in zone 9.
 Those in the colder climates of zone 8 should plan on having it indoors during the cold months.

-Temperatures for this plant should remain above 60 degrees to maintain that brilliant coloration.
+Temperatures for the Persian shield plant should remain above 60 degrees to maintain that brilliant coloration.
 While light frosts will cause the plant to die back, it may recover in the spring if it never got to hard frosts or freezing conditions.

 Water and Humidity